 of work not done– is essential.

-The best products, architectures, requirements, and designs
+The best business outcomes, digital products/services, architectures, requirements, and designs

 that supports and amplifies beneficial outcomes.